 Meth is a white, bitter-tasting powder.
-It looks like glass fragments or shiny, bluish-white rocks.
-It is best known as crystal meth.
+It looks like fragments of glass.
+It is better known as crystal meth.
 It can be smoked, injected, or snorted.

 It affects the central nervous system and is a schedule II stimulant, making it legally available through a doctor’s prescription but rare.
 The precursor drug is an amphetamine.
 Short-term use for weight-loss treatments and attention deficit hyperactivity disorder (ADHD) treatment.

 - Users have reported addiction after only one use.